TheThingKnownAsKit/nerts/README.md

 # Nerts

+Nerts is a fast-paced, solitaire-like, multiplayer card game where you compete against friends to clear your nerts pile first!
+Speed is the name of the game while you race to score points by playing cards to the middle, or by playing a nerts card.
+Be the first to 100 points to win the game (and bragging rights)!

+To play, visit https://nerts-web-app.onrender.com or see [Installing and Running](#installing-and-running) to run it locally.

-Web-app implementation of the card game Nerts powered by Node.js, Socket.io, Vite/React, and Firebase.
+This web-app implementation of the game is powered by Node.js, Socket.io, Vite/React, Firebase, and Render.
 Developed for RAIK-284H by Ella, Joey, Shayna, and Carter.

-# Installing and Running
+## Installing and Running

-## 1. Clone Repo to Your Local Machine

-Clone this repo to somewhere accessible on your machine.
+1. Clone this repo to somewhere accessible on your machine.

-## 2. Installing Dependencies

-Run `npm run install-all` in the top level directory to install all dependencies.
+2. Run `npm run install-all` in the top-level directory to install all dependencies.

-## 3. Running the Game
+3. Run one of the initialization scripts to start the game

-- Run `npm run start` to run both the front and back end servers (will change to only running back end on deployment).
+    - Run `npm run server` to run in production mode (builds front end to serve from back end server at http://localhost:3000).
+    - Run `npm run start` to run in development mode (back end server at http://localhost:3000 and front end server at http://localhost:5173).
-- To run just the front end Vite server, enter `npm run client`.
+    - Run `npm run client` to run only the front end server (at http://localhost:5173).
-- To run just the back end server, enter `npm run server`.

-# 4. Testing

-To run Jest test suites, cd into the server directory and run `npm run test`.
-Coverage details can be found in server/testing/coverage after running tests.